katrinleinweber/set-on-fire/_chapters_en/project.md

 ---
 permalink: "/en/project/"
 title: "Organize Deliberately"
+questions:
+-   "How should I organize my research software project?"
 objectives:
 -   "Explain Noble's rules and emphasize the principle of organizing and naming files to reflect their content or purpose."
 keypoints:
 -   "Name each project component (code, data, metadata, etc.) according to its content or purpose."
 -   "Group similar project files into dedicated directories."
 -   "Take advantage of widely used project organization conventions unless there is a compelling reason not to."
 ---

 -   Project organization is like a diet